pezcore/K-R-Examples/README.md

 On other systems, the rules will be different; check with a local expert.

 Now, for some explanations about the program itself.
 A C program, whatever its size, consists of *functions* and *variables*.
 A function contains statements that specify the computing operations to be done, and variables store values used during the computation.
 C functions are like the subroutines and functions in Fortran or the procedures and functions of Pascal.
 Our example is a function named main.
-Normally you are at liberty to give functions whatever names you like, but ``main'' is special - your program begins executing at the beginning of main.
+Normally you are at liberty to give functions whatever names you like, but `main` is special - your program begins executing at the beginning of main.
 This means that every program must have a main somewhere.

 main will usually call other functions to help perform its job, some that you wrote, and others from libraries that are provided for you.
 The first line of the program,